BlueQuartzSoftware/MetaForge/docs/parsers.md

 The functions `supported_file_extensions` and `accepts_extension` are used to see if a given file can be loaded.

-The main method in the parser is the `parse_header_as_dict`.
-The primary role of this method is to read the file and create a Python dict that will be passed to the user interface so that templates can be developed to ingest metadata.
+The main method in the parser is the `parse_header`.
+The primary role of this method is to read the file and create a Python list that will be passed to the user interface so that templates can be developed to ingest metadata.
 This is the primary entrypoint to the parser and what it returns should be consistent given the same inputs.